planetfederal/workshops/workshops/geogig/doc/source/gui/setup.rst

       GeoGig server correctly started and waiting for conections at port 25333

    .. note:: The reason for the second terminal window is to let this process run in the background.
+You may find it useful to refer to this window when performing operations with the plugin, as the underlying commands will be shown here in the background.

 Now we are ready to explore the plugin.